mppmu/GERDADeepLearning.jl/README.md

 - `:refine` to load a previously trained network and continue training until the specified number of epochs is reached.
 - `:auto` (default) to let the library decide what action to take based upon previously saved data.

+In any case, the returned network handle is initialized with the parameters that gave the best result on the validation set.

 ### Autoencoder
 Use a convolutional autoencoder to move back and forth between original representation and compact representation (latent space).